 Best practice for healing these unwelcome visitors:

 Do not leave these untreated!
 They can cause interference with labor and delivery and on rare occasions burst.
-Elevating the feet and resting can help but that is not realistic all the time for a busy Mom.
+Elevating the feet and resting can help but this is not always a realistic solution for a busy Mom.

 The uninvited ally of diastasis recti, the umbilical hernia (belly button hernia) occurs when excessive internal abdominal pressure causes intestine or other tissues to make their external debut through the weakest point of the abdominal wall, right around your belly button.
 This is extremely painful and sometimes requires surgical repair.
 The good news is, there are preventive measures you can take.